TeMeta/dataset-parquet/README.md

 The model used for Dataset-JSON metadata is ODMv2, which shares entities with specifications, data collection, and submission metadata.

-Data is included in Dataset-JSON as a `odm:ItemGroupData` with `.items` as an array of arrays or list of lists.
+As well as file and basic `odm:ItemDef` column metadata, data is included in Dataset-JSON as a `odm:ItemGroupData` with `.itemData` as an array of arrays or list of lists.

 A disadvantage of JSON is efficiency for large datasets.
 This is where Parquet shines.